Why Travel Insurance Makes Sense for Spring Break Vacations

 Travel insurance with coverage for medical evacuation can help keep travelers from paying huge costs if seriously injured, especially for those taking spring break vacations abroad.
 The U.S. Department of State says that medical evacuations by air ambulance can cost more than $10,000 and must be paid in advance by travelers who don’t have insurance.
 Generali Global Assistance plans include access to a 24/7 international emergency hotline and coverage for emergency medical evacuations.

 Travelers are already at high risk for identity theft because they’re usually carrying sensitive documents, IDs and credit cards in unfamiliar places.
 The large crowds of people at destinations popular for spring break vacations increase the risk that a traveler might be pickpocketed and become the victim of identity theft.
-In order to help travelers whose identities have been compromised on their vacation, travel protection plans from Generali Global Assistance include an ID Theft Resolution Service.
+In order to help travelers whose identities have been compromised on their vacation, travel protection plans from Generali Global Assistance include ID Theft Resolution Services.

 Whether college students, families or individuals are traveling during the popular college spring break time frame, they should not only consider travel insurance from a reputable source, such as Generali Global Assistance, but also prepare for a busier travel experience.
 In 2017, 29 million more domestic person-trips will occur than did the year before, according to the U.S. Travel Association.
 Planning ahead, especially with the help of travel insurance, can reduce travel stress and make for a much more relaxing vacation.